-Recurrent cutaneous necrotising eosinophilic vasculitis is a rare form of small vessel vasculitis consisting of pruritic papules, purpura, angioedema, and peripheral blood eosinophilia.
+Recurrent cutaneous necrotising eosinophilic vasculitis is a rare form of small vessel vasculitis, consisting of pruritic papules, purpura, angioedema, and peripheral blood eosinophilia.
 Recurrent cutaneous necrotising eosinophilic vasculitis is an eosinophilic subtype of cutaneous small vessel vasculitis.
 It was first described in 1994 .

-Recurrent cutaneous necrotising eosinophilic vasculitis is not fully understood; however, it is likely a result of eosinophil-mediated vascular damage.
-Similar to other eosinophilic disorders, interleukin (IL-5), platelet activating factors, and C4 may have a role in the pathogenesis by increasing vascular permeability .
+The pathogenic mechanism behind recurrent cutaneous necrotising eosinophilic vasculitis is not fully understood; however, it is likely a result of eosinophil-mediated vascular damage.
+Similar to other eosinophilic disorders, interleukin 5, platelet-activating factors, and complement C4 may have a role in the pathogenesis by increasing vascular permeability .

-Dermatologic manifestations can occur anywhere on the body, and include:
+The dermatological manifestations of recurrent cutaneous necrotising eosinophilic vasculitis can occur anywhere on the body, and include:

-Systemic features such as fevers, weight loss arthralgias, and visceral involvement typically associated with systemic vasculitides, are not usually present .
+Most affected patients report a long history of recurrent pruritic papules, typically over the lower limbs.
+Systemic features, such as fevers, weight-loss arthralgias, and the visceral involvement typically associated with systemic vasculitides, are not usually present .

 Indirect immunofluorescence reveals extensive intracellular and extracellular deposition of major basic protein and eosinophil-derived neurotoxin around the dermal vessels .

-Some patients may require long-term glucocorticoid therapy.
+Some patients may require long-term corticosteroid therapy.

-Potential complications include steroid-related side-effects, ulceration and secondary infection .
+Potential complications include steroid-related side effects, ulceration, and secondary infection .

 See the DermNet NZ bookstore.

-© 2019 DermNet New Zealand Trust.
+© 2022 DermNet New Zealand Trust.